 Where I live in Canada, I'm only able to find them during the fall but perhaps they may be a bit easier for you to find at other times of the year where you live.

-And before I forget, as in most cases, homemade pumpkin puree tastes so much better and fresher than the canned stuff.
-When you see how easy it is to do, you’ll never look back.
+Like most cases, the homemade stuff tastes so much better, and fresher, than the canned stuff.
+So when you see how easy it is to make, you'll never look back.

 - You MUST use sugar/pie pumpkins to make puree for recipes and not use carving pumpkins (the larger kind used to carve a jack o' lanterns).
 I haven't tried it myself, but I've read in multiple places that carving pumpkins produce bland, stringy puree.
 Not good.

-- Your puree will be a little runnier than the canned stuff which is more “packed,” this will not affect your recipes but if you prefer for yours to be less runny, line a colander with a cheesecloth and put your finished puree in.
-Place the colander over a large bowl and let it sit for a while so the extra moisture drains out.
+- Your puree will be a little runnier than the canned stuff which is more "packed."
+This will not affect your recipes but if you prefer for yours to be less runny, line a colander with a cheesecloth and put your finished puree in.
+Place the colander over a large bowl and let it sit for a while so some of the extra moisture drains out.